Monday 23 November 2020

 Family support services

 If you are a family member or friend needing support as a result of someone else’s substance misuse, we understand that this is likely to be a worrying and stressful time for you.
 Currently our community based family support groups are not being delivered as a result of Government guidance.
-However, our Family Support Team at our Hull ReNew service are continuing to operate phone support for family and friends on 07836 526520.
+However, our Family Support Team at our Hull ReNew service is continuing to operate phone and online support for family and friends on 07836 526520.

 If you are based in East Kent, you could contact the Forward Connect Team by email on firstname.lastname@example.org or by calling our freephone number 0300 124 0440 and our Recovery Team will do their best to signpost you to any HUB services that may be able to support you at this time via telephone.